The Roberts Campus

 With the acquisition of the gravel pit across from campus, a newly envisioned, park-like setting will be prepared for new athletic fields and facilities, starting with new baseball and softball fields.
 Soccer, rugby, and lacrosse fields, as well as a track, football field, and new aquatics center are planned in future phases.

 A newly extended North Mall will create a main pedestrian thoroughfare to further encourage social interaction and engagement, with new academic and administration buildings to replace those found in Bauer Center.

 Campus growth in future phases will focus on other elements of the Roberts Campus, including:

 - A Diagonal Mall connecting the Robert Day Sciences Center to Roberts Pavilion, with the opportunity for adjacent academic and administration buildings;

 - A Commencement Green to provide a beautiful and accessible space for graduation and other special events;

-- A South Mall from Roberts Pavilion to the Sports Bowl, with safe passage over Claremont Blvd;
+- A South Mall from Roberts Pavilion to the Sports Bowl, with safe passage under Claremont Blvd;

 - Continued development of the Sports Bowl, with additional opportunities for competition and play; and